 Ever since my husband became vegan, I’ve been re-crafting my mother’s recipes, including her scrumptious organic coconut macaroons.
 My family doesn’t actually have much of a sweet tooth, so when I remove the dairy from recipes, I like to cut down on sugar as well.
 These egg-free and dairy-free cookies are made with unsweetened, finely-milled organic coconut flakes.
 In my experience as a macaroon maker, I’ve found that smaller coconut flakes help minimize the amount of flour needed and maximize the amount of delicious coconut flavor.
 They’re perfect for any occasion!

-Recently, we visited Devon Young of nittygrittylife.com on her homestead in Amity, Oregon.
-Nestled between the rolling green hills of wine country, is her charming old-fashioned farmhouse bustling with eight children, a host of farm animals, and friendly furry pets.
+Recently, Mountain Rose Herbs visited Devon Young of the Nitty Gritty Life homesteading blog on her beautiful property in Amity, Oregon.
+Nestled between the rolling green hills of wine country, her charming old-fashioned farmhouse bustles with eight children, a host of farm animals, and some friendly furry pets.
 Devon truly homesteads (“doing things the hard way”), which means she practices subsistence agriculture as much as possible.

 As the garden beckons, I’m reminded why I’m so thankful for herbal salves!
 Between planting, weeding, and pruning, my pampered winter hands are getting their typical spring hazing.
 Part of it is surely my own fault, as I tend to toss my gloves aside to feel the warm dirt on my hands.Read More